Danny Hillis: Applied Minds

 In 2000, Hillis co-founded the R&D think-tank Applied Minds with his Disney colleague Bran Ferren.
 Minds is a team of engineers, scientists, and designers that provide design and technology services for clients.
 The creative environment and the diverse projects it undertook gained Applied Minds abundant media attention.
 "It's as if Willy Wonka's chocolate factory just yawned wide to welcome us.
 Only here, all the candy plugs in," said an article in Wired magazine.
 Work done at the firm covered the range of industries and application domains, including satellites, helicopters, and educational facilities.

-While at Applied Minds, Hillis designed and built a large-scale computer data center for Sun Microsystems (the Sun Modular Datacenter) that would fit into a standard 20-foot shipping container, solving, among others, the problems of accommodating processor capacity, cooling, power requirements, and storage within a uniquely portable solution.
+While at Applied Minds, Hillis designed and built a computer data center for Sun Microsystems (the Sun Modular Datacenter) that would fit into a standard 20-foot shipping container, solving, among others, the problems of accommodating processor capacity, cooling, power requirements, and storage within a portable solution.
 This type of "datacenter in a box," has now become a common method for building large data centers.

 For Herman Miller, Hillis designed an audio privacy solution based on phonetic jumbling—Babble—which was received in the media as a version of the Cone of Silence, and was marketed through a new company, Sonare.
 Also for Herman Miller, Hillis developed a flexible reconfigurable power and lighting system, which was marketed through another new company, Convia.

 As part of an early touchscreen map table interface, Hillis invented and patented the use of multiple touch points to control a zoom interface, which is now called "pinch to zoom.".
 One of these patents was the basis for the USPTO decision to reject Apple Inc.'s claim on a "pinch-to-zoom" patent in its legal dispute with Samsung, on the grounds that it was described in the Hillis patent.